 Kew Palace is accessible for wheelchair users, offering assisted wheelchair access into the building and an accessible lift.

 Due to the historic nature of the narrow corridors and doorways in Kew Palace, small wheelchairs are required.
 Mobility scooters are not permitted in Kew Palace or the Royal Kitchens.

 All recognised guide, assistance or service dogs – including assistance dogs in training – are welcome in Kew Palace and the Royal Kitchens.

 Kew Palace has two manual wheelchairs that can be borrowed while visiting the Palace.
 There are a limited number of manual wheelchairs available to borrow at each entrance gate to Kew Gardens.

 There are unisex accessible toilets within easy reach of all the main attractions, cafés and gates.
 These are marked on our map of the Gardens.

-There is a specialised adult changing facility equipped with hoist and changing bench near Brentford Gate.
+There is a Changing Places specialised adult changing facility, equipped with hoist and changing bench near Brentford Gate.
 You will need to bring your own sling and ask for the key at the ticket desk at Brentford Gate.
-This is currently out of order - we apologise for any inconvenience this may cause.

 Get in touch

-For advice on assistance during your visit, please contact us (Monday to Friday, 9am-5pm):
+For accessibility advice during your visit, please contact us (Monday to Friday, 9am-5pm):

 Call: +44 (0)20 8332 5655